Personal Sponsor Entry: Create Account

 “The Act” means the Ted Stevens Olympic and Amateur Sports Act, 36 U.S.C.A. §220501 et seq as may be amended from time to time.

-“Athlete” means the athlete(s), team coaches, trainers and/or other team personnel participating in the Beijing 2022 Olympic Games or Paralympic Games (regardless of whether participating for Team USA or another country) indicated below, with whom APS represents and warrants it has a valid, direct sponsorship relationship and who has asked APS to enter into this Agreement.
+“Athlete” means the athlete(s), team coaches, trainers and/or other team personnel participating in the Paris 2024 Olympic Games or Paralympic Games (regardless of whether participating for Team USA or another country) indicated below, with whom APS represents and warrants it has a valid, direct sponsorship relationship and who has asked APS to enter into this Agreement.
 For purposes of this definition, “direct sponsorship relationship” includes (without limitation) sponsorship relationships contracted with Athlete directly or through intermediary agencies.
-Direct sponsorship relationship does not include sponsorship of a team or an National Governing Body (“NGB”) collectively, which may allow the APS to use the Likeness of an Athlete through a group marketing or other collective bargaining agreement.
+Direct sponsorship relationship does not include sponsorship of a team or a National Governing Body (“NGB”) collectively, which may allow the APS to use the Likeness of an Athlete through a group marketing or other collective bargaining agreement.

 “Campaign” is defined as any single or multiple pieces of marketing, advertising, promotional or media content or activation created by or for, and/or used by APS and targeted, in whole or in part, to a United States audience, which includes the Likeness of an Athlete and is distributed publicly in the United States during the Applicable Games Period.